dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

           Type: Directory
     ```

     In this case, the composite resource 'FilesAndFolders' accepts a (very generic) parameter called 'Items'.
-The 'Items' parameter is simply a hashtable expecting the same settings that the File resource would use as well.
+The 'Items' parameter is simply a hashtable expecting the same settings that the [File resource](https://docs.microsoft.com/en-us/powershell/scripting/dsc/reference/resources/windows/fileResource?view=powershell-7.1) would use as well.

     The location of a node is even more generic than the role and can be used to describe location-specific items like network topology and other settings.
 Same applies to the environment.

 14. Now it's time to focus more on the artifacts.
 The build process created four types of artifacts: MOF files, Meta.MOF files, Compressed modules and RSoP YAML files.
 Among these, the RSoP (Resultant Set of Policy) will be very helpful as these files will show you what configuration items exactly will be applied to your nodes and the parameters given to them.
 The concept of RSoP is very similar to Windows Group Policies and how to [use Resultant Set of Policy to Manage Group Policy](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn789183(v=ws.11)).

-    Examine the RSoP files now which are in the folder 'DSC/BuildOutput\RSoP'.
+    Examine the RSoP files now which are in the folder 'DSC\BuildOutput\RSoP'.

 15. Let's take the RSoP artifact for 'DSCFile01'.
 If you compare the RSoP output of this node (DSC\BuildOutput\RSoP\DSCFile01.yml) to the node's config file (DSC\DscConfigData\AllNodes\Dev\DSCFile01.yml), you will notice that there are many more properties defined than in the original 'DSCFile01.yml'.
 Where did these come from?
 They are defined the node's role and location YAML files.